WHIO-TV: Notable alumni

+Trivia

+The highest quality surviving broadcast copy of The Star Wars Holiday Special is derived from this TV station.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

 WHIO-DT began transmitting its digital signal on channel 41 in October 2001.
-The station shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 41.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 7.
+The station shut down its analog signal, over VHF channel 7, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 7.

 WHIO-TV moved its digital signal from channel 41 to channel 33 at 10 a.m. on October 18, 2019, as part of the FCC's spectrum reallocation process.